spjuhel/BoARIO/README.rst

 .. code:: python

-          indic = Indicators.from_storage_path("path/to/results/folder", param=simulation_params_dictionary)`
+          indic = Indicators.from_storage_path(
+                                   "path/to/results/folder",
+                                   param=simulation_params_dictionary
+          )

-   create an Indicators object containing mostly all results from the simulation in dataframe.
+creates an Indicators object containing mostly all results from the simulation in dataframe.
 For instance :pythoncode:`indic.prod_df` is a dataframe of the production of each sector of each region for every timestep.
 Note that some dataframes are in wide format while other are in long format, for treatment purpose.
 Also note that some of these dataframes are saved in the result folder as `parquet`_ files.
 They are simply the memmaps ``records`` with the indexes.

 Calling :pythoncode:`indic.update_indicators()` fills the :pythoncode:`indic.indicators` dictionary with the following indicators:

 - The total (whole world, all sectors) final consumption not met during the simulation :pythoncode:`indicator['tot_fd_unmet']`.

 - The final consumption not met in the region(s) affected by the shock :pythoncode:`indicator['aff_fd_unmet']`.

 - The rebuild duration (ie the number of step during which rebuild demand is not zero) :pythoncode:`indicator['rebuild_durations']`.

 - If there was a shortage (:pythoncode:`indicator['shortage_b']`), its start and end dates :pythoncode:`indicator['shortage_date_start']` and :pythoncode:`indicator['shortage_date_end']`.

 - The top five `(region,sectors)` tuples where there was the biggest absolute change of production compared to a no shock scenario.

 It also produce dataframes indicators :

 - The production change by region over the simulation (:pythoncode:`indic.prod_chg_region`) giving for each region the total gain or loss in production during the simulation.

 - The final consumption not met by region over the simulation (:pythoncode:`indic.df_loss_region`) giving for each region the total loss in consumption during the simulation.

 These two dataframe are also saved in json format.